aow207/holiday-shopping/README.md

 * Could online shopping have an impact on this number?

 ## Do you have sketches of what the final project might look like?
-[Sketches](https://github.com/aow207/holiday-shopping/blob/master/Sketches%20and%20Mocukups/first-draft-sketch.pdf) are available here.
+[Sketches](https://github.com/aow207/holiday-shopping/blob/master/Sketches%20and%20Mocukups/first-draft-sketch.pdf) are available.
 The high fidelity mockup is currently undergoing changes.